Andras-Csanyi/software_engineering/docs/blog/2024/2024_11_16_living_in_llm_hype/article.md

 This is what you need.
 LLM won't help you in this process.

-## What does the practice look like?
+## What does my practicing look like?

 The practice part is not Leetcode or any artificially created problem without zero context.